exchange12rocks/PSGPPreferences/docs/New-GPPGroup.md

 ```

 ### -SID
-Specifies the SID of the group.
+Specifies the SID of a group.

 ```yaml
 Type: SecurityIdentifier